vlad-nestorov/advent-of-code/src/day16/README.md

 For example, lets say we had 15 valves and the path V1 -> V5 -> V9 takes 24min, including opening each valve,
 and there are no valves closer than 5 steps from V9.
 That means all remaining 12! paths after V9 are equivalent for our purposes.

+## Part 2 Attempts

+### 1. Reuse path generation from Part 1 method 3
+1. Generate all viable paths for 26 minutes for a single person
+2. Do a cartesian product of the paths with themselves, to represent all possible paths two people (or a person and an elephant) can take

+While this technically works, it generates A LOT of additional possibilities.
+For the example it took ~3min to finish.
+No hope it'll finish in a few hours for the sample.

+Let's assume it takes on average 3 moves to travel to a tap and turn it on.
+Then, in 26 minutes a single person can turn on ~ 8 taps, for a total of $15!/8!$ combinations.
+Using that same set for two people, we get a lot of overlapping options $(15!/8!)^2$.
+Assuming each person takes roughly the same number of moves, and we only consider the paths where they don't go for the same valves, we get $15!/8!$ for the first person, but only $15!-15!/8! = 15!(8!-1)/8!$ for the second) for a total of $(15!/8!)(15!(8!-1)/8!)$

+*** This math feels fishy.

+### 2. Generate pairs of paths
+1. Similar to Part 1.3, but instead of maintaining 1 list of moves, maintain 2.
+Explore assigning the next closed node to both players.

+After a few hours and 3x10^8 iterations, the max value is 1937, which is between the single person solution for 30 min (2265) but more than the single person solution for 26 min (1709)

+### 3. Assume yield of person A's path must be at least half of the single person solution
+If we want to get a result higher than the single person solution, either person A or person B must follow a path that produces more than half of the single person solution.

+The way paths are generated in 2), every path for person A is also produced for person B, so we can first generate all paths for person A, and include only the ones that are less than 26 moves AND release total pressure is greater than Part 1 total / 2

+**Rough idea**

+Generate all possible paths for A

+1. Add one valve from the remaining closed valves to the path
+2. If the path length > 26, skip
+3. If the path total released pressure is > than Part 1 total / 2, yield it as a possible result
+4. Go back to 1, removing the valve from the remaining valves

+For each possible path of A
+1. Remove valves opened by A from remaining valves
+2. Use Part 1.3 solution to find max yield for 26 moves